slogemann1/aerozine/config-doc.md

 - Two config files were found in the same directory (The first one is used)
 - Directories could not be found / opened while finding files (These are skipped)
 - Files can not be read into memory (These are skipped and with every request for their data this is retried)
+- Temp / cache directory could not be deleted / created (The files either remain or are not created)
+- Dynamic object has both cache enabled and accepts a query (The query is discarded)

 ## Config Files
 These files are used to describe the specific configuration of the files in